28 December 2017

 However, we recently decided to watch it… and were captivated from the start.
 It’s a sad, tense opening as we meet young pre-teen Oskar (Thomas Horn) grieving the loss of his father.
 We soon learn that he died in the Twin Towers attack in September 2001.
 Oskar is a highly sensitive child, evidently on the autistic spectrum although, as he tells someone later, tests for Asperger’s Syndrome were inconclusive.
 He struggles to deal with loud noises and finds it difficult to understand strong emotion.

-The early part of the film is confusing chronologically; we see Oskar’s memories with his father (Tom Hanks), interspersed with the day everything changed, and his day-to-day life.
-His father and he do ‘quests’ or ‘challenges’ together, often based on unlikely stories, but giving Oskar a chance to communicate with strangers.
+The early part of the film is a bit confusing chronologically.
+We see Oskar’s memories with his father (Tom Hanks), interspersed with the day everything changed, and his day-to-day life.
+His father and he do ‘quests’ or ‘challenges’ together, often based on unlikely stories.
+They give Oskar a chance to communicate with strangers.

-Oskar and his mother (Sandra Bullock) have a difficult relationship, made all the worse by their bereavement, and their reluctance to talk about it.
+Oskar and his mother (Sandra Bullock) have a difficult relationship.
+It is evidently made all the worse by their bereavement, and their reluctance to talk about it.
 But, a year after what Oskar calls ‘The Worst Day’, he goes into his father’s closet - unchanged, in a year - and by chance discovers a key.
 This leads him to what he believes is another vital ‘quest’, one that he hopes might help him make sense of what happened.

 Much of the film is taken up with Oskar’s travels and interviews, which he records in detail in a scrapbook.
 It’s the story not just of the quest but of Oskar’s own growth in confidence, and his relationships with several other people, particularly family members.
 It’s beautifully done.